Licensing Artwork: Key Issues

 - Don't license your work unless you trust the licensing company (know as the "licensee").
 Research their reputation, get information about their other clients (and contact those people directly), and find out how their operation works.
 There's no point in getting a great royalty rate from a company that is dishonest about numbers or has no experience marketing products.

 - Never give up your copyright.
 A licensing deal is an arrangement where you keep the copyright and simply give another company a license to use or sell your art.
-If a license has language that states you're giving up your copyright, you should object strongly and seriously consider licensing with another company.

 - Include a specific end date of the licensing contract.